Politics of Novi Sad

-Novi Sad is the capital of the Serbian province of Vojvodina, and second largest city in Serbia.
+Novi Sad is the capital of the Serbian province of Vojvodina and the second largest city in Serbia.

 Political history

 The city was founded in 1694 and its first names were Ratzen Stadt (Racka Varoš) and Peterwardein Schantz (Petrovaradinski Šanac).
 Since 1702, it was part of the Habsburg Military Frontier.
-In 1746-1748, when one part of Military Frontier was abolished, city was placed under civil administration and obtained royal free city status.
+In 1746–1748, when one part of the Military Frontier was abolished, city was placed under civil administration and obtained royal free city status.
 The edict of empress Maria Theresa of Austria that made Novi Sad a royal free city was proclaimed on February 1, 1748.
-That is also a time when current name of the city was introduced.
+That was also a time when the current name of the city was introduced.
 In various languages it was written as: Neoplantae (Latin), Neusatz (German), Újvidék (Hungarian), and Novi Sad (Serbian).

-During the 1880s, Hungarians took over local city administration from Serbs and their representatives dominated in city government until 1918.
-After 1918, the city government was again dominated by Serbs.
-Although it was a cultural and political center of Vojvodinian Serbs (and Serbs in general) in the 19th century, Novi Sad was not administrative center of any larger administrative unit during most of the period of Habsburg administration.
+During the 1880s, Hungarians took over local city administration from the Serbs, and their representatives dominated the city government until 1918.
+After 1918, the city government was again dominated by the Serbs.
+Although it was a cultural and political center of Vojvodinian Serbs (and Serbs in general) in the 19th century, Novi Sad was not the administrative center of any larger administrative unit during most of the period of the Habsburg administration.
 Briefly, it was a district center in the Voivodeship of Serbia and Banat of Temeschwar province that existed from 1849 to 1860.
 Administrative significance of the city highly increased in 1918, when it became part of the Kingdom of Serbs, Croats and Slovenes.
-In 1918-1919, Novi Sad was capital of Banat, Bačka and Baranja region, and also administrative center of Novi Sad County (from 1918 to 1922).
+In 1918–1919, Novi Sad was capital of Banat, Bačka and Baranja region, and also administrative center of Novi Sad County (from 1918 to 1922).
 From 1922 to 1929 it was administrative center of Bačka Oblast, and from 1929 to 1941 administrative center of Danube Banovina.

-From 1941 to 1944, city was under Axis occupation and occupational authorities degraded status of Novi Sad to administratively unimportant town located on the border between Horthy's Hungary and Pavelić's Independent State of Croatia.
+From 1941 to 1944, city was under Axis occupation, and the occupational authorities degraded the status of Novi Sad to an administratively unimportant town located on the border between Horthy's Hungary and Pavelić's Independent State of Croatia.
 After the war, administrative significance of Novi Sad increased again and it became the capital of the Autonomous Province of Vojvodina within People's Republic of Serbia and new socialist Yugoslavia.

 From 1980 to 1989, city was divided into seven urban municipalities: Stari Grad, Podunavlje, Liman, Slavija, Petrovaradin, Detelinara and Sremski Karlovci.
 In 1989, six of those municipalities were merged into single Municipality of Novi Sad, while municipality of Sremski Karlovci was transformed into separate administrative unit, which is completely independent from Novi Sad.
-In 2000-2002, the Municipality of Novi Sad was changed to City of Novi Sad and two urban municipalities (Novi Sad and Petrovaradin) were formed within the city.
 Since 2002, when the new statute of Novi Sad came into effect, City of Novi Sad is divided into 46 local communities.
-City has its parliament, governing mayor and a city council.
+The city has its parliament, a governing mayor, and a city council.